Issue#

 One of the most direct ways of beginning to define your own ideal psychological climate is to use the power of your memory and imagination.
 I suggest that you do the following exercise in a darkened, quite room that is free from distractions and interruptions and has a comfortable place to recline or sit.

-I invite you to e-mail your list to me and
+I invite you to e-mail your list to

 ©Copyright 1997, Sierra Center for Peak Performance